Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 4,714, 2,045 total housing units (homes and apartments), and a median house value of $69,852, house prices in Piedmont are some of the most affordable in Alabama as well as the nation.
+With 4,714 people, 2,045 houses or apartments, and a median cost of homes of $69,852, house prices in Piedmont are some of the most affordable in Alabama as well as the nation.

 Single-family detached homes are the single most common housing type in Piedmont, accounting for 77.68% of the city's housing units.
 Other types of housing that are prevalent in Piedmont include mobile homes or trailers ( 10.57%), duplexes, homes converted to apartments or other small apartment buildings ( 9.20%), and a few large apartment complexes or high rise apartments ( 2.19%).